 This Catalog is for informational purposes only and does not create a contract, nor does it constitute a guarantee of continued enrollment.
 Riverside College of Health Careers continuously attempts to improve each program and reserves the right to modify admission criteria, curriculum, course content, and policies as deemed necessary.
-Policy references are for public informational purposes only.
-Enrolled students should refer to the most current policies and updates published within their online course management system as needed.
+Policy references are for public information purposes only.
+Enrolled students should refer to the most current policies published in their online course management system as needed.